Love Machine (Girls Aloud song): Commercial performance

 On the week ending 2 October 2004, "Love Machine" debuted at number 2 on the UK Singles Chart, being held of the top spot by "Call on Me" by Eric Prydz.
 It stayed at the same position the following week, before falling to number 8.
 The song also reached number six on the UK Downloads Chart, and eventually became the band's 7th best-selling single in the UK.
 "Love Machine" also debuted and peaked at number 8 on the European Hot 100 Singles, staying on the top ten for two weeks.
 In Ireland, the song debuted at number nine on 16 September 2004, and remained at the same position for three weeks, becoming Girls Aloud's first single to fail to enter the top five.
 It spent one last week in the top ten at number ten.
 "Love Machine" also entered the Dutch chart Single Top 100 on 14 May 2005 at number 52, before falling of the chart after 4 weeks.

 Music video

 The accompanying music video for "Love Machine" was directed by Stuart Gosling for Image Dynamic Pictures, and filmed at the Titanic restaurant on London's Brewer Street.
 Gosling shot the project on 35mm film to give it the desired sleek, stylised, polished and glossy look.
-Girls Aloud members stopped in at Camden Post to view the footage and were impressed with the final results of it.
+Girls Aloud members stopped in at Camden Post to view the footage and were impressed with the final results.
 The video depicts a nightclub/restaurant scene with the five women dancing and sipping champagne at the location whilst singing their pop number.
 A caption at the start of the video identifies the location as "The Eskimo Club", which explains the otherwise meaningless song lyrics "Let's go eskimo".